obfusk/dev-vm-ruby/README.md

   is built -- someone with access to the VM via ssh (which could be anyone on your local network with older versions of vagrant) could still compromise the VM using the default keys/password.

+#### Services

+  Make sure you don't run any services on your computer or network that you don't want the VM to be able to access.

+#### When Using VNC

+  The VNC server port will be forwarded to localhost (port 5901).
+You should probably use a firewall and a single-user system to keep others out.

+[]: }}}2

 ### Usage